charliecalvert/CloudNotes/Assignments/BrowserSecurity.md

 - [about:addons](about:addons)

-Screenshot of Google extensions
+**Screenshot**: _Take a screenshot of the Google extensions page._

 ## Turn it in

 Remember to attach your screenshots directly to the assignment.
 No Word documents, no Zip files!
+If you want to add some text, use the comment area.